 By subscribing to our mailing list you give us permission to email you about the work of JPR and the research we conduct.
 Your details are never shared.

 JPR’s work is driven by a central principle: everything we do should support Jewish community planning and development.
 We cannot promise that the data, analysis and ideas we generate will provide simple answers to complex questions, but they will provide an important empirical basis for policy debate, and a vital component in any discussion about the future of Jewish life in the UK, Europe, and across the Jewish world.
 If you would like to talk to us about how our work could help you or your organisation, please email us at email@example.com.

-1.4 million Jews live in Europe, 1.1 million of whom are based in the twenty-seven countries of the European Union.
+1.3 million Jews live in Europe, 790,000 of whom are based in the 27 countries of the European Union, with most of the rest based in the UK, Russia and Ukraine.
 Building a robust understanding of the demographic characteristics of these populations and the internal dynamics of community life is essential to the future of Jewish life on the continent.
-JPR monitors demographic developments, and conducts its own research on particular communities.
-Our current research programme covers a range of European Jewish populations, including Belgium, France, Germany, Hungary, Italy, Latvia, Poland, Romania, Sweden, Ukraine and the United Kingdom.
+Through our European Jewish Demography Unit, JPR monitors key demographic developments, whilst also undertaking regular research work for major European bodies such as the European Commission and the European Union Agency for Fundamental Rights.
+JPR also houses and manages the European Jewish Research Archive – a free-to-access, online repository of all research work undertaken about Jewish life in Europe since 1990.
+Our recent research programme has covered multiple countries, including Austria, Belgium, Denmark, France, Germany, Hungary, Italy, the Netherlands, Poland, Spain, Sweden and the United Kingdom.